“The important thing is to never stop questioning.” - Albert Einstein

 skills-based focus and knowledge is taught through this.
 We review our planning to ensure that there is a range of different types of scientific enquiry throughout the year in each year group and ensure there is appropriate progression in skills through the school.

 We are continuing to raise the profile of science and build on science capital with regular science days, being involved in British Science Week, a Forensic Science Day, assemblies, displays and St Dennis Stars specifically for learning in science.
-Visits and visitors are an integral part of our science curriculum and recently, all children explored the visiting Space Dome.
+Visits and visitors are an integral part of our science curriculum and we enjoyed visiting the Space Dome.

 Visiting Space Dome